kyma-project/nats-manager/docs/user/README.md

 The [Eventing module](https://kyma-project.io/#/eventing-manager/user/README) can use NATS as a backend to process events and send them to subscribers.

 > [!WARNING]
 > Reaching the NATS storage size limits may cause the Eventing module to stop receiving events or delay them.
-For more information on the troubleshooting, see NATS Backend Storage Is Full.
+For more information on the troubleshooting, see [NATS Backend Storage Is Full](https://kyma-project.io/#/eventing-manager/user/troubleshooting/evnt-03-free-jetstream-storage).

 ## Features

 * Automated NATS JetStream Deployment: Deploys a production-ready NATS JetStream cluster without manual setup.
 * Persistent Messaging: Use file-based storage to ensure messages are retained even if a Pod restarts.
 Memory-based storage is available for higher throughput scenarios.
-* Declarative Configuration: Manage your NATS cluster configuration, including cluster size and storage options, through a simple Kubernetes CR.
+* Declarative Configuration: Manage your NATS cluster configuration, including cluster size and storage options, through a simple Kubernetes custom resource (CR).
 * Configurable Resource Allocation: Define specific CPU and memory requests and limits for the NATS Pods to fit your cluster's capacity.
 * Seamless integration with the Eventing module.